microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether to follow symlinks while searching.
   "search.followSymlinks": true,

-  // Controls if the search view should read or modify the shared find clipboard on macOS "search.globalFindClipboard": false,
+  // Controls whether the search view should read or modify the shared find clipboard on macOS.
+  "search.globalFindClipboard": false,

   // Controls whether the search will be shown as a view in the sidebar or as a panel in the panel area for more horizontal space.